etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

         ($scope, $wamp) ->

 Just show that the connection is open at the moment.
 The uib-alert directive from Angular UI Bootstrap is used for this.
-TODO

             watchExpression = -> $wamp.connection.isConnected
             listener = =>